defending in netball

 • Shut down opponents – by forcing them into disadvantageous positions near the sideline or in their defensive third.
 This can lead to errors or passes that defenders can challenge.

 Communication needs to be clear and loud.
-However, not every player is as comfortable communicating loudly, so as coaches look to encourage small improvements as each time you complete defensive drills.
-If you see a player communicate during or discussing the drills make sure you praise them.
+However, not every player is as comfortable communicating loudly, so as coaches look to encourage small improvements each time you complete defensive drills.
+If you see a player communicate during the drills make sure you praise them.

 Top tip to improve communication in netball – get the defenders to work in pairs and the defender who is ball side has to listen and move in the direction the back defender says.
 They have to stay facing forwards and resist the urge to turn their head.
 They have to trust the player behind them.